dxinteractive/cookie-bike/README.md

 Do setup first if you haven't already.

-- Plug in stuff
+1. Plug in stuff
   - Exercise bike pedal sensor 3.5mm plug goes to Arduino (Pin 2 and GND).
   - Arduino USB goes to Computer USB Port.
+  - Arduino **must** be pluggen in and operational before starting Cookie Bike App
-- Start Cookie Bike App
+2. Start Cookie Bike App
   - Windows: start `/cookie-bike-app/cookie-bike-win.exe`
   - Mac: start `/cookie-bike-app/cookie-bike-mac`
   - Linux: start `/cookie-bike-app/cookie-bike-linux`
-- Go to [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) in Chrome
+3. Go to [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) in Chrome
-- Pedal!
+4. Pedal!

 ### Changing the cookie rate

 By default one pedal revolution will give you 6 cookies.
-You can change this by opening the console in Chrome by pressing F12, and typing `CookieBike.setMultiplier()` into it with the new number of cookies per cycle.
+That seems about right for our bike on the difficulty we like.
+You can change this by opening the console in Chrome by pressing `F12`, and typing `CookieBike.setMultiplier()` into it with the new number of cookies per cycle.
 Example:

 ```
 CookieBike.setMultiplier(10);